 412,660 Minnesota households are benefiting from the TCJA’s doubling of the child tax credit.

-1,788,710 Minnesota households are benefiting from the TCJA’s doubling of the standard deduction.
-Thanks to the tax cuts, nine out of ten households take the standard deduction which provides tax relief and simplifies the tax filing process.
+1,788,710 Minnesota households are benefiting from the TCJA’s doubling of the standard deduction, which provides tax relief and simplifies kitchen table tax preparation.
+Thanks to the tax cuts, nine out of ten households nationwide now take the standard deduction.

 Industrial Weldors & Machinists (Duluth, Minnesota) – Investing in employee pensions, hiring new employees:

-3M Company (Maplewood, Minnesota) – the company increased employee pension contributions by $600 million:
+3M Company (Maplewood, Minnesota) – Increased employee pension contributions by $600 million:

 3M said its tax rate under the new “Tax Cuts and Jobs Act” will fall to 20 percent to 22 percent in 2018, down from a prior rate of 26 percent to 27 percent.
 Executives said they will use the savings to boost returns for shareholders, increase pension reserves and to invest in the company. – Jan.
 25, 2018 Star Tribune article excerpt